Yu Hao (politician)

 Yu Hao (游顥; born 11 September 1983) is a Taiwanese political scientist and politician.
 He served on the Nantou County Council from 2018 to 2024, when he was elected to the Legislative Yuan.

 Early life and education

-Yu Hao is a son of a police officer, and was raised in a single-parent household.
+Yu was born in Zhushan, Nantou, on September 11, 1983.
+His father was a police officer.
+He was raised in a single-parent household.

 Yu served in the Republic of China Army as a member of the 101st Amphibious Reconnaissance Battalion.
 After high school, he graduated from National Chung Cheng University with a bachelor's degree in labor relations and earned a master's degree in economics from National Cheng Kung University.
 He then earned his Ph.D. in political science from National Taiwan University.

 Political career

 Early political career

 Yu represented the Kuomintang in the 2014 Taiwanese local elections, and was not elected to the Nantou County Council.

 Yu opposed the removal of Hung Hsiu-chu as the Kuomintang's candidate for the 2016 presidential election.
 He continued to work for Hung during her tenure as Kuomintang leader.

 Yu contested the 2018 local elections, winning a seat on the Nantou County Council representing the multi-member fourth district.
 He was the leading vote-getter in the same district during the 2022 election cycle.
 That same year, Yu was also elected to the Kuomintang's Central Standing Committee.